VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Methodology

 \textbf{Contrastive Decoding}.
-After obtaining (1) the next token distribution conditioned on the standard output layer features, denoted as $P_{ori}$ and (2) the reference distribution, denoted as $P_{ref}$, we compute a new probability distribution by contrasting the differences between these two distributions \cite{2.2_1,CD2}.
+After obtaining (1) the next token distribution conditioned on the standard output layer features, denoted as $P_{ori}$ and (2) the reference distribution, denoted as $P_{ref}$, we compute a new probability distribution by contrasting the differences between these two distributions.
 The contrastive result is presented in Eq. \ref{eq:3}.

 where $\alpha$ is a positive coefficient to control the contrast intensity.
-A larger $\alpha$ values indicate a stronger amplification of differences between the two distributions ($\alpha=0$ reduces to regular decoding).
+A larger $\alpha$ value indicates a stronger amplification of differences between the two distributions ($\alpha=0$ reduces to regular decoding, we set $\alpha=1$ in this paper, details please refer to the supplementary material \ref{aba-study}).
 However, the newly generated distribution $P_{\text{valid}}$ may mistakenly penalize valid outputs in $P_{\text{ori}}$, leading to decoding results that do not adhere to basic language standards and commonsense reasoning.
-To address this issue, we adopt an adaptive reliability constraint following the approach of \cite{2.1_1}., as shown in Eq. \ref{eq:4}.
+To address this issue, we adopt an adaptive reliability constraint following the approach of \cite{2.1_1}.
+For further details, please refer to the supplementary material \ref{adaptive-reliability-constraint}.

-If $y_{t}$ is not in $\mathcal{V}_{\text{head}}(y_{<t})$, it indicates that the token has a very low probability under the original distribution, suggesting it is likely an unreasonable prediction.
-Therefore, we set the probability of the same position $y_{t}$ in the corrected distribution to zero, preventing the score of these $y_{t}$ tokens from being abnormally amplified after contrastive adjustment.